+Source: Brogaard, Engelberg & Parsons (2014) for data until 2011.
+Data for subsequent years collected from journal front pages.
 Note: The plot presents the density for the number of years served by editors of each journal between the years 1996 and 2016.

 Monopolies restrict welfare.
-Oligopolies do no better.
+Oligopolies do little better.
 Openness and entry promote productivity, innovation, and the introduction of new ideas.
 Card and DellaVigna (2013) document the decline in the number of T5 papers published because T5 journal space is fixed in supply and papers have become longer.
-Demand for journal space has increased greatly while the supply is fixed.
-This has created a more competitive environment that - with fixed requirements for tenure - implies that the cost and effort going into T5 publishing has increased with the decline in the probability of success.
-This could mean that the average quality of papers published has gone up.
-It could also mean that more valuable resources of time and effort are being devoted to tailoring papers to please a certain group of editors.
-Ellison (2011) documents that highly-ranked scholars are placing fewer of their papers in the T5 journals.
-This phenomenon reduces perceived quality and reputational value of the T5.
+They show that demand for journal space has increased greatly in the face of fixed supply.68 This has created a more competitive environment.
+Thus, it is likely that the cost and effort going into getting into the T5 has increased.
+This might mean that the average quality of papers published has gone up.
+It might also mean that more valuable resources of time and effort are being devoted to tailoring papers to please a certain group of editors.
+Although we have no evidence to prove this, the incentives to do so are clear.